Speed NVC Process US Spouse Visa

-You want to speed up the NVC process of your petition.
+You want to speed NVC process of your US Spouse Visa Application?

 Right now, you are in the final stages of the USCIS phase of your IR-1 or CR-1 Spousal Visa petition.
 The USCIS phase is so frustrating.
 There is almost nothing that you can do to speed up the process.
 You are at the shear mercy of the USCIS service center that you were assigned, their current work load, and how many petitions are in front of you.
 In reality, it is 4-8 months of anxiety.